jross111/DIFL/README.md

 buttons round
 ![buttons round](./img/buttons-round.png)

-breadcrumbs, modern, buttons, buttons-round, buttons-pill, buttons-inline

-###

-## Functionality
+## Layout

+The UI could easily be moved to the left side of the screen for tablet/desktops, but it would create empty space below it.

 ## Mobile

+The default is a "Filter" button on the landing page which brings up a mostly full screen UI for the filters.

 ## Structure

-Each buisness should have one or more categories, one or more location tags and one state tag.
-A tag or category not included in the filter script won't appear in the filter.
+So far this is the model I came up with while figuring things out: Each buisness should have one or more categories, one or more location tags and one state tag.

+As long as we have 3 or more things to filter (Buisness Type, Location and State for now) tag or category not included in the filter script won't appear in the filter.
+If there were only two it would work automatically when you added a new tag or category in the squarespace wysiwyg editor.

 ### Categories